LectronPusher/color_editor/external/ColorUtils/README.md

 A color utilities class that converts RGB to XYZ or CIELAB color spaces and measures the color difference (Delta-E)

 ## Important Notes
-* Constructors can take 8-bit RGB format or float format (0.0 to 1.0) as shown in the Instructions section below
+* Constructors can take 8-bit RGB format or double format (0.0 to 1.0) as shown in the Instructions section below
 * **Calculations are quasimetric!**
 * The conversions calibrate the RGB color to 2° with illumination D65
 * Delta-e is calculated using CIE76, which may be validated using [this link](http://colormine.org/delta-e-calculator)